ima007/404demo/README.md

 # 404 demo

-The goals of this "hackday" project:
+The goals of my "hackday" project:
 * Play with ember, and use it as a way to prototype a 404 implementation idea
 * Demonstrate how a 404 page could be used to predict a user's action.
 Perhaps they just mistyped the URL -- we should be able to cue off of that and present a valid URL or action.
 * When all else fails, demonstrate how a 404 page could ask about a user's intent, if we have no clue how/why they reached this page.
 This is a growth/engagement opportunity.